Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 The right figure in Fig. \ref{fig:mediumdatabar} is the testing results of different methods.
 The values are calculated in the same way as the right figure in Fig. \ref{fig:frequency_smalldata}.
-The results show that RL policy trained in compressed space gains better average objective values compared with random policy that fails to find an idealized graph in huge full action space.
-Compared to one-step optimization, which achieves an average value of $0.4560$, the RL agent trained in small space gains a similar mean value ($0.4499$) while the RL agent trained in large space outperforms the value ($0.6266$).
-This means that enlarging the searching space helps generate a better policy.
-The mean value, standard deviation and curve of entropy loss of the RL agent trained in small space and large space also confirm this observation.
+The results show that RL policy trained in compressed space gains better average objective values compared with random policy that fails to find an idealized topology in huge full action space. {Trained in small space, the RL agent gains a similar performance (yellow, A2C: $0.4499\pm 0.0800$, PPO: $0.4399\pm 0.1300$) compared to one step optimization (green, $0.4560\pm 0.0737$).
+However, RL agent trained in large space outperforms the performance (blue, A2C: $0.6266\pm 0.0010$, PPO: $0.6266\pm 0.0010$).} This means that enlarging the searching space helps generate a better policy.
 If the compressed space is chosen appropriately, an RL agent can be trained efficiently and achieve better performance.
-Under the same configuration of RL training under large space, we examine the training and testing accuracy of the GNN classifier as in the small dataset.
-Different from training GNN in small dataset, we use an objective value $0.6$ as the threshold value and train the GNN with $2\cdot10^3$ epochs.
-The GNN training results are shown in Fig. \ref{fig:gcntrainingmedium}.
-The entropy loss converges to $10^{-2}$ and the final training accuracy and testing accuracy are higher than $99\%$, which shows that the GNN can classify a graph in high accuracy.